The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 C. Dissolution

 Few normative rules govern the distribution of an association’s property remaining after dissolution.
-An association, like a commercial entity, can generally distribute remaining assets to members upon dissolution, which is problematic for U.S. grantmakers undertaking equivalency determinations.
-In situations where an association accepted donations supporting public benefit purposes, the legal vacuum has been the source of public scandals.
+An association, like a commercial entity, can generally distribute remaining assets to members upon dissolution.
+In situations where an association accepted donations supporting public benefit purposes, the legal vacuum has been the source of public scandals [5].
+Additional legal regulations for associations are expected to come with the Act on Public Benefit Status, as well as with the new Civil Code; both are, however, still in an advanced legislative stage.

 D. Activities

 Associations may engage in both mutual benefit and public benefit activities.
-In contrast, foundations, funds, and PBCs are statutorily required to pursue public benefit objectives.
-NGOs may not be established for the purpose of undertaking economic activities.
-However, the law does not explicitly prohibit political activities, with the exception of rights that the law generally reserves to political parties and political movements, such as registering a candidate for election.
-PBCs may not support political parties.
+In contrast, foundations, funds, and PBCs are statutorily required to pursue public benefit objectives (Article 1, Law on Foundations; Article 2(1) Law on PBCs).
+None of the four legal forms of NPOs covered by this overview may be established for the purpose of undertaking economic activities.
+The law does not explicitly prohibit political activities, but the right to register a candidate for election is strictly reserved to political parties and political movements.
+Foundations, funds, and PBCs may not provide financial support to political parties and political movements.

 2. Public Benefit Activities

-As discussed above, all forms of NGOs may engage in public benefit activities.
+As discussed above, all forms of NPOs may engage in public benefit activities.
 By their nature, foundations, funds, and PBCs must pursue only public benefit goals as their primary activity.
 Specifically, foundations and funds must promote “the development of spiritual values; protection of human rights or other humanitarian values; protection of the environment, cultural monuments and traditions; and developments in science, education, physical education and sports” (Article 1, Law on Foundations).
-The Law on PBCs requires PBCs to provide generally beneficial services, but this term is not defined.
-Slightly different definitions of public benefit purposes are used for the tax treatment of donors and donees (see Section III B above).
+The Law on PBCs requires PBCs to provide generally beneficial services open, under specified conditions, to the general public, but this term is not further defined (Article 2(1)(b), Law on PBCs).
+Slightly different definitions of public benefit purposes are used for the tax treatment of donors and donees (see Section III B above and Section V below).

 3. Economic Activities